 affects environmental dynamic forces, structured positively, using such

 instability to induce latent landscape opportunities, in an artificial ecology

 of natural feedback exchanging information and energy.

-Project team: Pablo Lorenzo-Eiroa design principal, eiroa architects; model:
+Pablo Lorenzo-Eiroa design principal, e(eiroa) - Architects; model: Henry Mena

 This project was part of the Exhibition "Ecoredux 02: Design Manuals for a Dying

 Planet" Curated by Lydia Kallipoliti and Ana Pla Catala at the Disseny Hub

 2011 Ecoinduction, exhibition and catalog for the Disseny Hub Barcelona Ecoredux

 02 exhibition, curated by Lydia Kallipolliti